rackerlabs/rackspace-how-to/content/exchange/clear-credential-manager.md

 5. Click on the arrow next to the entry to display it

     <img src="{% asset_path exchange/clear-credential-manager/CredentialManager.png %}"/>

 6. On the detail page of the credential entry, hit remove to remove it from the manager

     <img src="{% asset_path exchange/clear-credential-manager/CredentialManagerDetail.png %}"/>

-7. Repeat for all credentials matching Outlook(15/16) and your email address (should not be more than one to three entries)
+7. Repeat for all credentials matching Outlook(15/16) and your email address (should not be more than one to three entries).

-8. Once you're done.
-Close all windows and re-open Outlook.
-It will prompt you for your password, as it no longer has it stored
+8. Close all windows and re-open Outlook.
+When Outlook prompts for your credentials, enter the full email address and password for the mailbox and check the box **Remember My Credentials**

 9. If successful, you should be taken to your Inbox and mail should start syncing.